02 January 2025

 7. Have a Specific Plan in Mind

-Avoid vague asks like, “Want to hang out sometime?”
-Instead, propose a clear plan with a time and place:
+Avoid vague lines like “Want to hang out sometime?”
+A clear plan makes you sound decisive.

-"There’s a new comedy club opening on Friday.
-Want to check it out with me?"
+Example: “There’s a comedy show on Friday—want to check it out with me?”

 8. Be Ready for Any Answer

-"No worries at all.
-Just thought I’d ask!"
+Example: “No worries at all, just thought I’d ask!”

 9. Keep It Short and Sweet